EYE PROBLEMS CHANGE WITH AGE

-Even if you see no warning signs, a comprehensive eye exam with an Independent Eyecare Professional can help you identify if your child needs vision correction.
+Even if you see no warning signs, a comprehensive eye exam with an independent eyecare professional can help you identify if you or your child needs vision correction.

 According to the American Optometric Association, infants should have their first comprehensive eye exam at 6 months of age.
 Children then should receive additional eye exams at 3 years of age, and just before they enter kindergarten or the first grade at about age 5 or 6.
 A vision screening at school is not the same as an eye exam and may miss a vision problem.

 - Consistently sitting too close to the TV or holding a book too close

 - Losing his or her place while reading or using a finger to guide the eyes when reading

 - Squinting or tilting the head to see better